snarkhunter/oofcanvas/manual.md

 commands in a terminal window.

 1. Prerequisites:  Install the following packages:
+   * Python, version 2.7.
+Not 3.x, yet.
-   * Gtk3, version 3.22.0 or later, and its Python2 interface
+   * Gtk3, version 3.22.0 or later.
+   * PyGObject, version 3.26 or later.
    * CairoMM, version 1.12 or later
    * Pango, version 1.40 or later
    * PangoCairo, version 1.40 or later
    * ImageMagick, version 6.0 or later (optional)

+       OOFCanvas requires ImageMagick, and not GraphicsMagick.

 	   We don't really know the minimum acceptable version numbers for the prerequisites.
 These are the ones that we've been able to use and